sudmed/sadservers/032_belo-horizonte_a_java_enigma.md

 OpenJDK Runtime Environment (build 11.0.18+10-post-Debian-1deb11u1) OpenJDK 64-Bit Server VM (build 11.0.18+10-post-Debian-1deb11u1, mixed mode, sharing)
 ```
-##### Wrong error of Java Runtime, current version recognizes class file versions up to 55.0, but we need 61.0 or above.
+##### Wrong version of Java Runtime.
+Current version recognizes class file versions up to 55.0, but we need 61.0 or above.
 Try to download new version, first check which Linux is here

 `uname -a`
 ```console